shrimple-technologies/ouch/README.md

 #### Flatpak Builder

-Building Ouch Browser as a Flatpak with Flatpak Builder may be a better way than using GNOME Builder, due to being run as a single command, but may use more of your RAM.
+Building Ouch Browser as a Flatpak with Flatpak Builder may be a better way than using GNOME Builder, due to being run as a single command, and is editor-agonistic.

 ```sh
 just build-flatpak